soukudom/Sample-IOx-BRKOPS-2490/Packet-Capture++/README.md

 # How to build the code
-1. Installation instructions and build packages are available [here](https://github.com/FETA-Project/TrafficCaptureInfrastructure/tree/main)
+Installation instructions and build packages are available [here](https://github.com/FETA-Project/TrafficCaptureInfrastructure/tree/main).
+For packages please check the Release section.

-Note: Catalyst network config examples (ERSPAN) - TBD
+If you would like to learn how to build basic docker image, please check the sample app for Catalyst 9000 or Catalyst 9100

+Note: To make packet capture alive you need to mirror the traffic to the IOx application (TCI Drone).
+The same is valid for example for CyberVision.
+Please configure ERSPAN in the IOS-XE.
+The example is in the `erspan-config.txt`

 # Install via Catalyst Center
 1. The same approach as for Catalyst Switch Sample app